rockyrga/salamander/README.md

 Salamander
 ==========

-This is a tool to export MySQL data to Json format data (print on console).
+This is a tool to export MySQL data to Json format data (on console).

 ## Usage
 ```